balder-otium360/devenv/README.md

   * run the Puppet apply script:

         ./puppet-apply.sh
-  otium360-devenv will download all the software from the internet, so the whole process may take about 90 minutes with a 10Mbps DSL.
+  __otium360 devenv__ will download all the software from the internet, so the whole process may take about 90 minutes with a 10Mbps DSL.

 ## Included Software

-otium360-devenv will install the following software on your machine:
+__otium360 devenv__ will install the following software on your machine:

   * Android SDK
   * Compass
   * Git, Git-Flow and optional GitHub SSH setup
-  * Oracle Java JDK 7 and Oracle Java JDK 8 (JDK 7 will be set as default)
+  * Oracle JDK 7 and Oracle JDK 8 (JDK 7 will be set as default)
   * Apache Maven
-  * MongoDB
+  * MongoDB + Robomongo
   * nginx
   * NodeJS + global modules
     - Grunt